Leonid Brezhnev: Society

-Over the eighteen years that Brezhnev ruled the Soviet Union, average income per head increased by half; three-quarters of this growth came in the 1960s and early 1970s.
-During the second half of Brezhnev's premiership, the average income per head grew by one-quarter.
-In the first half of the Brezhnev period, income per head increased by 3.5% per annum; slightly less growth than what it had been the previous years.
+Over the eighteen years that Brezhnev ruled the Soviet Union, average income per head increased by half, slightly less growth than what it had been the previous years; three-quarters of this growth came in the 1960s and early 1970s.
 This can be explained by the end of the post-war recovery.
-Consumption per head rose by an estimated 70% under Brezhnev, but with three-quarters of this growth happening before 1973 and only one-quarter in the second half of his rule.
+Consumption per head rose by an estimated 70% under Brezhnev.
 Most of the increase in consumer production in the early Brezhnev era can be attributed to the Kosygin reform.